apache/arrow/docs/source/cpp/flight.rst

 ================

 Arrow Flight is an RPC framework for efficient transfer of Flight data over the network.
-See :doc:`../format/Flight` for full details on the protocol, or :doc:`./api/flight` for API docs.
+See :ref:`arrow:flight-rpc` for full details on the protocol, or :doc:`./api/flight` for API docs.

 Writing a Flight Service